 In its classical form, tokenization obscures the entire PAN.
 Recent variations only tokenize part of the PAN, leaving the first six digits readable.
 They also rely on issuing new unique-BIN (IIN) PAN-s, so there is no chance that the randomized PAN coincides with an existing PAN.
-To be able to support all of this requires that retailers modify their systems to use the token instead of the card number (PAN) for various functions, including loyalty.
+All of this effort requires that retailers modify their systems to use the token instead of the card number (PAN) for various functions, including loyalty.
 But tokens change, which raises a number of issues.
 How, for example, would retailers match tokens with customers?
 Would the retailer have to refer to an outside organization that maintains the Token Vault to match a token with an account?
-Each time they see a token?
-What about consumers trying to reconcile receipts with statements?
+And what about consumers with receipts in one hand and statements in the other?

-The alternative is to leave the PAN un-obscured and only tokenize the rest of card data.
-Although this leaves some exposure, it ensures compatibility with existing retailer systems, acquirers and consumer behavior, while still adding substantial security.
-By not forcing retailers to change, a key barrier to adoption is eliminated.
+The alternative is to leave the PAN un-obscured and only tokenize other card data.
+While this leaves some exposure, it ensures compatibility with existing retailer systems, acquirers and consumer behavior, while still adding security.
+So how can this lighten the burden of mobile payments adoption - on the retailer and specifically on the retailer's IT department?

-Loop's Mobile Tokenization
+Loop's Game Changer: Mobile Tokenization

 Rather than empowering the phone (or its built-in Secure Element chip) to sign transactions, Mobile Tokenization relies on a central host to tokenize and distribute tokenized card data.
-This is possible because, unlike a smart card, a mobile phone is almost always connected to a communications network, which is the crucial game-changer that allows practical tokenization for these devices.
+This is possible because, unlike a smart card, a mobile phone is almost always connected to the network, which is the crucial game-changer that allows practical tokenization for these devices.